Fallen (Evanescence album): Recording

-Fallen was recorded in California at Track Record Studios, NRG Recording Studios, Ocean Studios, and Conway Recording Studios, beginning at Ocean Studios in Burbank, where "Bring Me to Life" was recorded prior to full album production.
+Fallen was recorded in California at Track Record Studios, NRG Recording Studios, Ocean Studios, and Conway Recording Studios, beginning at Ocean Studios in Burbank.
 Recorded and mixed from late August to early December 2002, the album was "built on overdubs" to supplement "the depth of production" that the music involves; "this type of record should be done to where it sounds larger than life", producer Dave Fortman said.
+Moody said he didn't want the album to "sound too fabricated".
+"I love electronics and I love digital manipulation, but I wanted to first establish us as a real rock band.
+We're actually playing all of those parts: The strings are real, the choirs are real, the piano is real."